gregpotega/powerlock/readme.md

    ```

 ### Installation Windows
+1. Download the PowerLock GUI installer (e.g., `PowerLock_GUI_Setup.exe`) from the official website.
+2. Run the installer by double-clicking the downloaded file.
+3. Follow the installation wizard to complete the setup.
+4. Once installed, you can launch PowerLock GUI from the Start Menu or by searching for "PowerLock" in the Windows search bar.
+5. To verify the installation, open the program and ensure the GUI loads correctly.

+Alternatively, you can still use the command-line version:
-1. Download the PowerLock executable (powerlock.exe).
+1. Download the PowerLock executable (`powerlock.exe`).
-2. Move the file to a convenient location (e.g., C:\PowerLock).
+2. Move the file to a convenient location (e.g., `C:\PowerLock`).
-3. Open a Command Prompt (Win + R, type cmd, and press Enter).
+3. Open a Command Prompt (Win + R, type `cmd`, and press Enter).
 4. Navigate to the folder where PowerLock is stored:
    ```sh
    cd C:\PowerLock\